top of page

 03

-The PCCS Support Services Program was launched in in 2003 with the financial assistance of 13 families seeking Christian education where all of their children could attend together, including those who needed learning support.
-Our Support Services includes small group instruction (modifications to pace and/or curricula], accommodations in the core classrooms, online educational enhancements (e.g., research-based Fast ForWord, Nessie Reading and Spelling), and tutoring for students with Learning Differences (e.g., dyslexia, dyscalculia, dysgraphia, other processing disorders, and/or ADD/ADHD). â€‹Our Support Services Program (formerly, the LINK Lab Program) utilizes curricula and pacing designed to best help struggling learners and teachers with experience and special heart for these students.
+The PCCS Learning LINK Program was developed in 2002 and launched in 2003 with the financial assistance of 13 families seeking Christian education where all of their children could attend together, including those who needed learning support.
+Our Support Services includes small group instruction (modifications to pace and/or curricula], accommodations in the core classrooms, online educational enhancements (e.g., research-based Fast ForWord, Nessie Reading and Spelling), and tutoring for students with Learning Differences (e.g., dyslexia, dyscalculia, dysgraphia, other processing disorders, and/or ADD/ADHD). â€‹Our Learning LINK Program utilizes curricula and pacing designed to best help struggling learners and teachers with experience and special heart for these students.

 Contact Us